ClickHouse/ClickHouse/docs/en/operations/tips.md

 > The ZooKeeper server won't delete files from old snapshots and logs when using the default configuration (see autopurge), and this is the responsibility of the operator.

 This bomb must be defused.

-If you want to move data between different ZooKeeper clusters, never move it by hand-written script, because it will produce wrong data for sequential nodes.
-Never use "zkcopy" tool, by the same reason: https://github.com/ksprojects/zkcopy/issues/15

-If you want to split ZooKeeper cluster, proper way is to increase number of replicas and then reconfigure it as two independent clusters.

 The ZooKeeper (3.5.1) configuration below is used in the Yandex.Metrica production environment as of May 20, 2017: